 What gives Mr. Blobby his blob-like look?

 Let's learn more about the world's "ugliest animal," shall we?

 The blobfish (scientific name: Psychrolutes Marcidus) is a Psychrolutidae family fish, sometimes referred to as a fathead sculpin.
 Blobfishes are found in many regions throughout the world in the deepwater of the Pacific, Indian, and Atlantic Oceans.
 Most often, they are found in the deep sea between 100-2,800 meters.

-Blobfish float slowly along the bottom of the sea, looking for small forms of life that they let float into their mouths as food.
-Its unique blob body composition allows it to float deep beneath the water's surface without much effort.
+Blobfish float slowly along the seafloor, looking for small forms of life that they let float into their mouths as food.
+This species' unique blob body composition allows it to float deep beneath the water's surface without much effort.

-The diet of the blobfish consists primarily of crabs and mollusks that are in its way.
+The diet of the blobfish consists primarily of crabs and mollusks that get in its way.

-Unlike much of the other fish in the ocean, this species does not have a gas-filled swim bladder, allowing it to live deep off the Australian coast without succumbing to extreme pressure.
+Unlike most other fish in the ocean, this species does not have a gas-filled swim bladder.
+That's the reason this species is able to reside in such deep waters off the Australian coast without succumbing to extreme pressure.